• books

 Math-

 Most of math homework is review.
-However, there will be times that I send more challenging work.
+However, there are times that I send more challenging work.

 The goal here is perseverance.
-If the correct answer escapes you, I'd like to see that you tried something.
+If the correct answer escapes you, I want to see that you tried something.

 This builds math skills as well as life skills.

-Writing - Some days we'll write about what we've read or learned.
+Writing - Some days we'll write about what we've read, explored or review what we've learned.

 Word Study